 Hair Transplant Overview

-Follicular Unit Transplantation (FUT) is a surgical procedure where natural occurring bundles of hair, called follicular units, are transplanted from the donor area to the area of alopecia, or recipient area.
-The follicular units are the most natural way that hair exits the scalp.
+Follicular Unit Transplantation (FUT, sometimes known as strip harvest surgery) is a surgical procedure where natural occurring bundles of hair, called follicular units, are transplanted from the donor area to the area of the scalp afflicted with alopecia, known as the recipient area.
+Follicular units are the most natural way to harvest grafts from the scalp.
 Follicular units bundles may contain 1, 2, 3, or more hairs.
-When transplanted, the follicular units are then arranged in the most natural pattern: the frontal hairline will receive the single hair units for a soft hairline, and the central area of the scalp will have the larger 3 or 4 hair follicular units to give a denser appearance.
+When transplanted, the follicular units are then arranged in a pattern that emphasizes naturalism: the frontal hairline will receive the single hair units for a soft hairline, and the central area of the scalp will have the larger 3 or 4 hair follicular units to create a denser appearance behind them.

 Ultimately, the most important goal of the procedure is to produce a natural result that satisfies the goals and expectations of the patient.